earthly/website/blog/_posts/2023-04-17-django-template-filters.md

             <p>{{article.content}}</p>
           </div>
         </div>
 ~~~

 <div class="wide">
 ![Blog post title in Red color]({{site.images}}{{page.slug}}/ItdOTq4.png)
 </div>

-To be able to use our custom filter in a template, the first thing to do is to load our custom filter module at the top of the template HTML file as shown above with the `{% load titlecolor_filter %}` tag.
+To be able to use our custom filter in a template, the first thing to do is to load our custom filter module at the top of the template HTML file as shown above with the `{% raw %} {% load titlecolor_filter %} {% endraw %}` tag.

 Once the module is loaded, we can now apply our custom filter using the pipe operator inside double braces `{{ variable | filter_name }}`as shown above.
 The filter name is the name of the function in our **"titlecolor_filter.py"** module.